Gauge transformation for the kinetic derivative nonlinear Schr\"odinger equation on the torus: Introduction

 for small and smooth solutions on $[0,T]$ with $0<T\leq 1$.
 This and an approximation argument using the continuous dependence on initial data away from the origin (given in Theorem~\ref{thm:lwp}) imply the same \emph{a priori} bound for (non-zero) small and rough $H^s$ solutions constructed in the above theorems, which then shows the continuity of the solution map at the origin.
 Therefore, we have: \begin{cor} Let $\alpha \in \mathbf{R}$, $\beta <0$, and $s>1/4$.
-Then, the Cauchy problem \eqref{kdnls}--\eqref{ic} is globally well-posed in $H^s(\mathbf{T})$. \end{cor}
+Then, the Cauchy problem \eqref{kdnls}--\eqref{ic} is globally well-posed in $H^s(\mathbf{T})$ forward in time, and the solution is smooth for $t>0$. \end{cor}